chijiokeeze/git-training/README.md

-#Demo
+# Demo

-My first Git hub repo.
+# My first Git hub repo.
-create something now.
+# create something now.
+# thanks every one for being so good to me